Logo

 MetaMask: Self-Custodial Wallet for Ethereum

-MetaMask is a self-custodial wallet and dApp gateway centered on Ethereum, Ethereum Virtual Machine-compatible networks, and select Layer 2s.
-It grants full control of private keys while enabling seamless interaction with the decentralized web on mobile or via browser extension.
+MetaMask is a self-custodial wallet and dApp gateway centered on Ethereum and Ethereum Virtual Machine-compatible networks, plus select Layer 2s.
+It gives you control of private keys and supports interactions with decentralized applications via mobile or a browser extension.

 Pros